The Ultimate Arizona Road Trip Itinerary

 Drive time from the East Rim: 45 minutes

 Because these popular, striking slot canyons are located on Navajo lands, you must book a tour and reservations fill months in advance.
-Opt for Upper or Lower Antelope Canyon, or explore both if you have time.
-Upper Antelope Canyon’s high canyon walls may be more photogenic, but its lower counterpart offers more exciting obstacles, such as narrow passageways and ladders.
+Opt for hiking Antelope Canyon: upper Antelope Canyon’s high canyon walls may be more photogenic, but its lower counterpart offers more exciting obstacles, such as narrow passageways and ladders.

 4. Monument Valley Tribal Park